terafrac/benchmark/README.md

 benchmark
 =========

-benchmarks and other functional tests for PDE solvers
+benchmarks and other functional tests for PDE solvers. include instructions each test.